 What to do if you feel like you have outgrown your job?
 How do you cope with getting fired?
 How do you go about letting people go?
 How do you identify the right talent to support and promote?
 Why does it seem like everyone is continuously micromanaged?

 At our recent CEO Summit, we had the pleasure of hosting Patty McCord, former Chief Talent Officer at Netflix, and co-author of the infamous Netflix Culture Deck.
 If you are, in any way, exposed to discussions about startups, talent, culture and growth, you have likely felt the ripples that this document caused as it challenged half of the standard assumptions of managing people.
-If you are living, breathing human being who works for a company (and not just tech startups), you have probably thought about a good few of the ideas she put in action.
+If you are a living, breathing human being who works for a company (and not just tech startups), you have probably thought about a good few of the ideas she put in action.
 Patty’s candid style and no-nonsense attitude are a breath of fresh air (check out her videos), and her talking points left many of us deep in thought.
 In no particular order, here are a five of our best takeaways:

 - Organizations must evolve with the challenge